-Sexuality Education in Life Orientation Scripted Lesson Plans basic education Department: Basic Education REPUBLIC OF SOUTH AFRICA
+Sexuality Education in Life Orientation Scripted Lesson Plans

 Grade 8 Educator Guide

 Sexuality Education in Life Orientation Scripted Lesson Plans

 Grade 8 Educator Guide

 Foreword

 Since 2000, the Department of Basic Education (DBE) has been offering HIV prevention and Sexuality Education (SE) through the Life Orientation (LO) curriculum, HIV and AIDS Life Skills Education Programme and co-curriculum activities.
 However, the high rates of learner pregnancy and HIV infection indicate that there has been no change in the behaviour of learners and many educators feel uncomfortable teaching sexuality education.